jbiatek/BSGRulebook/rulebook.md

 The Rebel Basestar is only accessible after it is added to the game by the "Cylon Civil War" Mission card.
 Depending on the result of this Mission, it is either a Cylon location or a human location.
 Players of the correct allegiance can travel to it by discarding a Skill card.
 As always, a Cylon Leader is considered a Cylon unless they are Infiltrating, in which case they are a human player.

 For Raider Bay, the player is only allowed to activate the ships being placed, not any ships that were already present.
 Apollo may use "Alert Viper Pilot" to commandeer a viper placed using Raider Bay.
 In this case, Apollo can use the Action granted by "Alert Viper Pilot" in the middle of the Raider Bay Action, and the player using Raider Bay cannot activate Apollo's viper since it is being piloted.

-### Execution

-Executions are handled differently based on which Loyalty deck style was used when setting up the game: _extra card_ from Exodus or _original_.
-Follow one or the other, not both!
-The _extra card_ procedure only works with the extra loyalty card.
-Follow this procedure, taking care to only do *one* of the two styles:

-1. Discard your entire hand of Skill Cards, any Quorum cards *attached to your character* (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and if playing with Daybreak, any miracle tokens.
-If not playing with Daybreak, once-per-game status isn't affected by execution: you, as a player, may use exactly one per game.
-1. _Extra card only: If the player executed was the current player, their turn will immediately be over after the execution is resolved._
-1. Prove your loyalty:
-    - Cylons & Cylon Leaders
-        - If you were a hidden Cylon player, reveal *one* "You Are a Cylon" card and keep the rest of your Loyalty cards face down.
-Do not take the action on that card.
-Follow the rest of the normal procedure for revealing as a Cylon, but do not draw a Super Crisis card.
-        - If you were a Cylon Leader or an exposed Cylon, do the same thing but ignore any instructions about Loyalty cards.
-As always, Cylon Leaders *do not reveal their agenda or motive!*
-    - Human
-        1. Reveal *all* your Loyalty cards, showing that none are Cylon cards.
-For "Final Five" cards, resolve the text for execution.
-        1. The fleet loses 1 morale.
-(If this causes Dee to be executed, resolve her execution after this one is finished.)
-        1. Return your character and token(s) to the box, removing them from the game.
-Discard any Trauma tokens.
-        1. _Extra card only: Discard all of your loyalty cards._
-        1. _Original only: If you were Boomer, and the Sleeper Agent phase hasn't happened yet, draw 1 new Loyalty card._ (Extra card will do this later.)
-        1. Choose a new character, with no restriction on type.
-You may not choose an alternate version of an existing character, and you may not choose a Cylon Leader.
-If there are no more characters left, humans lose.
-        1. Start in the normal Setup location for that character, or the Hangar Deck if that location is completely unavailable (for example, Colonial One has been destroyed).
-During the New Caprica phase before Galactica returns, start in Resistance HQ.
-        1. _Extra card only: Add 1 "Not a Cylon" card to the Loyalty deck, shuffle, and draw 1 new card.
-If you were Boomer, and the Sleeper Agent phase hasn't happened yet, draw 1 more Loyalty card._
-        1. Distribute any former titles to the first in the line of succession, taking into account the new character.
-Existing titles do not change hands, even if the new character is higher in the line of succession.
-        1. If the executed character was the Mutineer, the new character receives the Mutineer card again and follows the instructions for becoming the Mutineer.
-        1. If playing with Trauma tokens, draw 3 new Trauma tokens.
-If a "disaster" token is drawn, set it aside and draw a new one to replace it, then return the "disaster" token to the pool (just like at the start of the game).
-        1. If one of these characters was chosen, there are some addtional rules and clarifications:
-            - Boomer:
-                - If after the Sleeper Agent phase, start in the Brig.
-                - _Original only: If before the Sleeper Agent phase, shuffle 1 "Not A Cylon" card into the Loyalty deck._
-                - _Extra card only: Shuffle 1 "Not a Cylon" card into the Loyalty deck no matter what phase it is.
-If it's after Sleeper Agent, draw an additional Loyalty card._
-            - Helo: Start out "Stranded" even though it is not the beginning of the game.
-            - Apollo: Start in a viper from the reserves.
-If none are available, start in the Hangar Deck.
-            - Gaius Baltar:
-                - If before the Sleeper Agent phase, shuffle 1 "Not a Cylon" cad into the Loyalty deck and draw 1 Loyalty card.
-                - _Original only: If after the Sleeper Agent phase, Gaius may not use his Cylon Detector ability._
-            - Anders: Skip the Receive Skill cards step of your first turn as Anders due to "Starts on the Bench".
-            - Tom Zarek (Military): Draw a Mutiny card due to "Disruptive".

-You cannot use a new character's ability on the effect that executed the previous character.
-For example, if a Quorum card executes a player who comes back as Tory Foster, she cannot then use her "Adaptable" ability on that Quorum card.
-A new character can, however, use an ability on things that happen soon after.
-For example, if the Airlock is used to execute a player who comes back as William Adama, the "discard cards" step of the Skill check comes after the "determine result" step which caused the execution.
-This means that William Adama may use his once-per-game "Command" ability to draw those cards into his hand instead.

-### Sleeper Agent phase

-At the Sleeper Agent phase, more Loyalty cards are dealt to every player except for Cylon Leaders.
-It begins when the distance specified on the Objective card is reached.

-Upon reaching this distance or more, deal 1 Loyalty card to every player who is not a Cylon Leader, including revealed Cylon players.
-Revealed Cylons must ignore any text that says to "immediately reveal this card".
-If the Cylon Leader is using Motive cards, deal 2 more Motive cards to them.

-When playing with the "You Are a Mutineer" card, if no one has revealed as the Mutineer after all the Sleeper Agent phase cards have been dealt, the current player chooses a human player to draw an extra Loyalty card from the Loyalty deck.
-In this case, if they subsequently reveal the Mutineer card, they do not replace it with another Loyalty card.

-#### Revealed Cylons during the Sleeper Agent phase

-If the Resurrection Ship is a hazardous location, revealed Cylon players should receive Loyalty cards, look at them, then immediately pass them on to *one* human player of their choice.
-They should not follow any text that says to "immediately reveal this card".
-The human player who receives these cards is the one who will reveal them.

-If the Resurrection Ship is not hazardous, revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
-Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.

-Sharon "Boomer" Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
-If "Boomer" has already revealed as a Cylon, however, her negative ability should no longer apply because character abilities are ignored as a revealed Cylon.
-If playing with an extra card style Loyalty deck, this is no problem since there is a mechanism for dealing with this already.
-Otherwise, deal the extra card to "Boomer" despite technically no longer having that weakness so that there is not an extra Loyalty card left over.

 ## Ending the game